MollyH1391/TektonCI-CD-pipeline/kaniko-tekton-pipl/README.md

-# Kaniko-Tekton-CI-CD-pipeline-DEMO
+# Kaniko-Tekton-CI-pipeline-DEMO

 ## prerequisite
 - GKE cluster
 - Tekton & Tekton Dashboard
 - a repo that contains ready to containerized source code
-- a repo tahet contains kubernetes manifests
+- a repo that contains kubernetes manifests
 - Dockerfile

 ## Tekton tasks